sarcastic-verma/UnSpammify/README.md

 # UnSpammify
-My end semester project, a website that helps in fighting the unnecessary spamming that happens in university's whatsapp groups.
+My 1st semester project, a website that helps in fighting the unnecessary spamming that happens in university's whatsapp groups.
 # Tools used
 - Python
 - Sqlite